Reading, writing, spelling — It's about oral language and building the brain for literacy…

 It’s Time for SPELL-Links.

-An extensive body of current reading science research conducted across multiple disciplines has shed new light on best practices for teaching students to become effective readers and writers.
+An extensive body of current reading and writing research conducted across multiple disciplines has shed new light on best practices for teaching students to become effective readers and writers.
 These leading researchers tell us that it’s time to shift away from traditional phonics word study methods and move towards speech-to-print connectionist methods of word study instruction.
-It’s time for SPELL-Links to Reading & Writing.
+The science of reading and writing tells us it’s time for SPELL-Links to Reading & Writing.